tomeichlersmith/ldmx-root-schema-evolution-testbench/slow-clone-schema-evolve/README.md

 Running the [`./show`](show) script displays all of the grizzly details, but the the summary is
-- I can write, read, and copy a TTree of v1 while only using v1
+- I can write, read, and copy[^0] a TTree of v1 while only using v1
 - I can write, read, and copy a TTree of v2 while only using v2
 - I can write v1 and read it with v2, but if I attempt to copy v1 with v2, the output file does not read correctly (even though the printouts while doing the copy are correct)
 - I can avoid this write-out error by manually syncing the addresses between the input and output TTree (instead of using `CloneTree`), but then I cannot expect branches that are not "observed" while copying to be copied at all.

+[^0]: When I say "copy" here, I mean "slow clone".
+I am focusing on slow cloning because our data processing framework slow clones while allowing the user to read some of the branches and potentially write new ones.

 ## Compile
 Normal config and build cycle using CMake to find and configure the ROOT installation.